canonical/kafka-operator/docs/explanation/e-hardening.md

 ### Operating System

-Charmed Kafka and Charmed ZooKeeper currently run on top of Ubuntu 22.04.
+Charmed Apache Kafka and Charmed ZooKeeper currently run on top of Ubuntu 22.04.
 Deploy a [Landscape Client Charm](https://charmhub.io/landscape-client?) in order to connect the underlying VM to a Landscape User Account to manage security upgrades and integrate Ubuntu Pro subscriptions.

 ### Kafka and ZooKeeper Security Upgrades

-Charmed Kafka and Charmed ZooKeeper operators install a pinned revision of the [Charmed Kafka snap](https://snapcraft.io/charmed-kafka) and [Charmed ZooKeeper snap](https://snapcraft.io/charmed-zookeeper), respectively, in order to provide reproducible and secure environments.
+Charmed Apache Kafka and Charmed ZooKeeper operators install a pinned revision of the [Charmed Apache Kafka snap](https://snapcraft.io/charmed-kafka) and [Charmed ZooKeeper snap](https://snapcraft.io/charmed-zookeeper), respectively, in order to provide reproducible and secure environments.
-New versions of Charmed Kafka and Charmed ZooKeeper may be released to provide patching of vulnerabilities (CVEs).
+New versions of Charmed Apache Kafka and Charmed ZooKeeper may be released to provide patching of vulnerabilities (CVEs).
 It is important to refresh the charm regularly to make sure the workload is as secure as possible.
 For more information on how to refresh the charm, see the [how-to upgrade](https://charmhub.io/kafka/docs/h-upgrade) guide.

 ### Encryption

-Charmed Kafka must be deployed with encryption enabled.
+Charmed Apache Kafka must be deployed with encryption enabled.
 To do that, you need to relate Kafka and ZooKeeper charms to one of the TLS certificate operator charms.
 Please refer to the [Charming Security page](https://charmhub.io/topics/security-with-x-509-certificates) for more information on how to select the right certificate provider for your use-case.